-K\SetDMABuf, K\BufListAdd
+See Also K\SetDMABuf, K\BufListAdd

-\$DYNAMIC
+'''

+' $INCLUDE: 'DASDECL.BI'

+...

+$DYNAMIC

 DIM ADBuf(10000)As Integer

-\$STATIC
+$STATIC

 DIM pDMABuf AS LONG

+...

 wDasErr = KMakeDMABuf% (dwSamp, ADBuf, pDMABuf, nStartIx)

-K\MoveArrayToBuf

-Transfers data from a locally dimensioned buffer to a buffer allocated through K\IntAlloc or K\DMAAlloc.

-Declare Function K\MoveArrayToBuf Lib "DASSHELL.DLL" Alias "K\MoveDataBuf" (ByVal pDest As Long, pSource As Integer,

-ByVal nCount As Integer) As Integer

-DECLARE FUNCTION KMoveArrayToBuf% ALIAS

-"K\MoveArrayToBuf" (ByVal pDest As Long, SEG pSource As Integer, pDest pSource

-ByVal nCount As Integer)

-Address of destination buffer.

-Address of source buffer.

-nCount

-Number of samples to transfer.

-Value values: 1 to 32,767

-This function returns an integer error/status code.
+'''

+Boards Supported All Purpose Transfers data from a l through K_IntAlloc or ocally dimensioned buffer to a buffer allocated K_DMAAlloc .
+Prototype C/C++ Not supported Turbo Pascal Not supported Turbo Pascal for Windows Not supported Visual Basic for Windows Declare Function K_MoveArrayToBuf Lib "DASSHELL.DLL" Alias "K_MoveDataBuf" (ByVal pDest As Long, pSource As Integer, ByVal nCount As Integer) As Integer BASIC DECLARE FUNCTION KMoveArrayToBuf% ALIAS "K_MoveArrayToBuf" (ByVal pDest As Long, SEG pSource As Integer) ByVal nCount As Integer) Parameters pDest Address of destination buffer. pSource Address of source buffer. nCount Number of samples to transfer.
+Value values: 1 to 32,767 Return Value This function returns an integer error/status code.
 Error/status code 0 indicates that the function executed successfully.
 A non-zero error/status code indicates that an error occurred.
 Refer to Appendix A for additional information.

-K MoveArrayToBuf (cont.)

-This function transfers the number of samples specified by nCount from the buffer at address pSource to the buffer at address pDest.

-If the buffer used to store output data for your program was allocated through K IntAlloc or K DMAAlloc, the buffer is not accessible to the driver and you must use this function to move the data to a buffer that the driver can use.
+RemarksThis function transfers the number of samples specified by nCount from the buffer at address pSource to the buffer at address pDest.If the buffer used to store output data for your program was allocated through K\IntAlloc or K\DMAAlloc, the buffer is not accessible to the driver and you must use this function to move the data to a buffer that the driver can use.
 If the buffer used to store output data for your program was dimensioned locally within the program's memory area, the buffer is accessible to the driver and you do not have to use this function.

-K\DMAAlloc, K\IntAlloc
+See Also K\DMAAlloc, K\IntAlloc

-''' (Include DASDECL.BAS in your program make file) wDasErr = K_IntAlloc ( hDA, dwSamples, pBuf, hMem ) wDasErr = K_MoveArrayToBuf ( pBuf, DACArray(0), dwSamples ) BASIC ' $INCLUDE: 'DASDECL.BI' wDasErr = KIntAlloc% ( hDA, dwSamples, pBuf, hMem ) wDasErr = KMoveArrayToBuf% ( pBuf, DACArray(0), dwSamples ) '''
+(Include DASDECL.BAS in your program make file) ... wDasErr = K\IntAlloc ( hDA, dwSamples, pBuf, hMem ) ... wDasErr = K\MoveArrayToBuf ( pBuf, DACArray(0), dwSamples )

-K\MoveBufToArray

-Transfers data from a buffer allocated through K IntAlloc or

-K\DMAAlloc to a locally dimensioned buffer.

-Declare Function K\MoveBufToArray Lib "DASSHELL,DLL" Alias "K\MoveDataBuf" (pDest As Integer, ByVal pSource As Long,

-ByVal nCount As Integer) As Integer

-DECLARE FUNCTION KMovcBufToArray% ALIAS

-"K\MoveBufToArray" (SEG pDest As Integer, ByVal pSource As Long, pDest pSource

-ByVal nCount As Integer)

-Address of destination buffer.

-Address of source buffer.

-nCount

-Number of samples to transfer.

-Value values: 1 to 32,767

-This function returns an integer error/status code.
-Error/status code 0 indicates that the function executed successfully.
-A non-zero error/status code indicates that an error occurred.
-Refer to Appendix A for additional information.

-K\MoveBufToArray (cont.)
+'''

+' $INCLUDE: 'DASDECL.BI'

+...

+wDasErr = KIntAlloc% ( hDA, dwSamples, pBuf, hMem )

+...

+wDasErr = KMoveArrayToBuf% ( pBuf, DACArray(0), dwSamples )

+'''

+Boards Supported All Purpose buffer allocated through K_IntAlloc or cally dimensioned buffer.
+Prototype C/C++ Not supported Turbo Pascal Not supported Turbo Pascal for Windows Not supported Visual Basic for Windows Declare Function K_MoveBufToArray Lib "DASSHELL.DLL" Alias "K_MoveDataBuf" (pDest As Integer, ByVal pSource As Long, ByVal nCount As Integer) As Integer BASIC DECLARE FUNCTION KMoveBufToArray% ALIAS "K_MoveBufToArray" (SEG pDest As Integer, ByVal pSource As Long, ByVal nCount As Integer) Parameters pDest Address of destination buffer. pSource Address of source buffer. nCount Number of samples to transfer.
+Value values: 1 to 32,767 Return Value indicates that the funct in integer error/status code.
+Error/status code 0 tion executed successfully.
+A non-zero error/status error occurred.
+Refer to Appendix A for additional
-This function transfers the number of samples specified by nCount from the buffer at address pSource to the array at address pDest.

-If the buffer used to store acquired data for your program was allocated through K\IntAlloc or K\DMAAlloc, the buffer is not accessible to your program and you must use this function to move the data to an accessible buffer.
+Remarks This function transfers the number of samples specified by nCount from the buffer at address pSource to the array at address pDest .
+If the buffer used to store acquired data for your program was allocated through K_IntAlloc or K_DMAAlloc, the buffer is not accessible to your program and you must use this function to move the data to an accessible buffer.
 If the buffer used to store acquired data for your program was dimensioned locally within the program's memory area, the buffer is accessible to your program and you do not have to use this function.
+See Also K_DMAAlloc, K_IntAlloc